 Product ranking is to select and prioritize or organize the positions of the products you want to be promoted in the collection display.

-Product ranking is used in Boost demo store.
+How it is used in Boost demo store.
 Source: Boost Commerce

 Redirect is to direct shoppers to a certain page on specific keywords instead of showing results.
 For example, direct shoppers to a special promotion page when the keyword “holiday” is searched, or “returns” redirecting to the return policy page instead of displaying product results.